We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 Can I inherit an ISA?

-You can find out more about inheriting ISA allowances or funds from an ISA on our Additional Permitted Subscriptions page, or on our bereavement support page, which explains what happens to savings accounts when someone has passed away.
+You can find out more about inheriting ISA allowances or funds from an ISA on our Additional Permitted Subscriptions page.
+Our bereavement support page also explains what happens to Skipton savings accounts when someone has passed away.

 What happens if I pay into more than one of the same type of ISA in a tax year?